 Figure 1.
 Disconnected growth model

 The urban wage is a cost on competitiveness and is disconnected from effective demand creation.
 In this disconnected neo-mercantilist model, accelerated growth benefits from cheap labor and leads to rising inequality.
 This model applies well to Chinese export-led growth that sustained accelerated growth for some 25 years, until the financial crisis of 2008 reduced the demand for imports in OECD countries.
-China briefly sifted to public expenditure-led growth with construction of highways, bullet rains, and housing.
+China briefly sifted to public expenditure-led growth with construction of highways, bullet trains, and housing.
 The next, and current step, is to place domestic consumer demand at the center of effective demand for industry.
 This is the Big Push approach of Rosenstein-Rodan (1961) and the coordinated multiple-equilibria investment model of Hirshman (1981) and Sachs and Warner (1999).
 In this connected model, the urban wage is both a cost and a source of effective demand for industry, implying an interior solution for rising wages and potentially decreasing inequality as workers capture part of the productivity gains in industry.
 The political economy of the transition from disconnected to connected model is the struggle to relocate market for industry in domestic consumer demand via rising wages.
 There is a least a logic for wage concession as labor productivity rises.

 We can think by analogy of a disconnected growth model for Sub-Saharan Africa where disconnection is not between wage income and effective demand for industry as above, but between domestic agricultural production and urban food consumption (Figure 2).